mags0ft/Jace/README.md

 > The council is fully satisfied with this solution.
 To finish up, write an address to the user that features this latest, best solution.
 > Also consider mentioning possible pitfalls you learned about during problem solving with the other members, but do not mention the council or the members themselves.

-## How to install and run it locally

-It's indeed super simple!
-Doing it on a Unix-based or Unix-agnostic system would be best, however.

-First, make sure ollama, python3 and `python-venv` is installed.
-Then...

-1. clone the repo: `git clone https://github.com/mags0ft/Jace.git`
-2. open it: `cd Jace`
-3. create a `venv`: `python3 -m venv .venv`
-4. activate the venv: `. ./.venv/bin/activate`
-5. install all dependencies: `pip install -r ./requirements.txt`
-6. to run the server: `python3 ./src/server.py`

-Make sure you have all the models listed in `src/config.py` pulled.